 The word coffee comes from the Latin name for the genus of plants known as Coffea.
 There are at least 25 major species within the genus, but the two most commonly cultivated to create our nation's favourite pick-me-up are Coffea arabica, which yields the Arabica bean, and Coffea canephora – the Robusta bean.

 Coffee beans are the seeds of the coffee plant, which are surrounded by a fruit or 'cherry' that turns red when it is ready to be harvested.

-Two of the most common beans you will find on a regular basis are Arabica and Robusta.
-Arabica beans tend to be brighter and more fragrant, while Robusta beans are earthier and more powerful, which can add richness and depth to a well-made blend, plus an added kick to your morning brew.
+Arabica beans make up about two thirds of the world's coffee production.
+Widely considered to create a finer flavour than the Robusta, the Arabica bean tends to be brighter and more fragrant.
+The Robusta bean, however, is earthier and more powerful, meaning it can add richness and depth to a well-made blend and an extra kick to your morning brew.